Canada Adventure Trip Overview

 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

-What do students generally like most about this program?
+What do students like most about the Canada Adventure trip?

 Students love that they are able to explore two of Canada’s greatest provinces.
-You see some of the most beautiful sights in Canada in only 11 days.
+On Canada Adventure you see some of the most beautiful sights in Canada in only 11 days.

 What is included?

 Ground transportation, accommodations, all breakfasts and dinners, chaperones and guides, program related activities, program related activity admissions, taxes and tips.

 Not included in cost (this not intended to be an exhaustive list): airfare; visas and visa application fees; lunches; personal and medical expenses; activities and admissions that are not program-related or referenced in the itinerary; beverages other than filtered water at meals; participant expenses that are outside of the program description, such as excess baggage fees and damage to hotels; expenses related to unforeseen circumstances, such as transportation strikes and natural disasters.